matthieu-str/Regiopremise/README.md

 1. National production processes <br>

 National production processes for many countries and all traded commodities of ecoinvent are created automatically.
 Below you can see the example for the Swedish production.
-Now you can see that basically everything adapted to the Swedish context, energy vectors (electricity/heat), consumables (ammonia) and even capital goods (chemical factory).
+Now you can see that basically everything is adapted to the Swedish context, energy vectors (electricity/heat), consumables (ammonia) and even capital goods (chemical factory).

 <img src="images/diethanolamine_swedish_prod.png" width="600"/>